Market

 Auditor's Responsibilities for the Audit of the Standalone Ind AS Financial Statements

-whole are free from material misstatement, whether due to fraud or error, and to issue an
+are free from material misstatement, whether due to fraud or error, and to issue an auditor's report

-auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is
+that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain